What you need to know about the Tenant Fees Act 2019 – how will it impact tenancy deposits?

 - Fee for early termination of tenancy/surrender fee – the landlord must be able to show reasonable loss has been suffered, for example as a result of referencing, re-advertising and can charge rent until the next tenant moves in

-- Default fees which should be written into the tenancy
+- Default fees which should be written into the tenancy agreement for:

 - late payment of rent – this can only be after 14 days have passed and interest at a maximum of 3 per cent above base rate

 - replacing locks/security fobs.
 The Guidance states, for example, that a new standard door key could be valued between £3-£10, a specialist door key between £5-£20 or a replacement key fob up to £50; there may be circumstances where it is necessary to pay more and ALL claims must be supported by evidence from the landlord of costs and be reasonable

 What fees are prohibited under the act?

 Any fees not listed on the government’s ‘permitted’ fees list are prohibited.
 Landlords and agents are NOT able to charge fees for:

 - Guarantors (this can be a condition of the tenancy but you cannot charge fees for meeting this condition)

 - Inventory checks (both check in and check out)